itversity/data-engineering-on-gcp/CURRICULUM.md

 * Overview of Cloud SQL
 * Setup Postgres Database Server using Cloud SQL
 * Configure Network to Connect to Database
-* Install pgAdmin on Local Development Environment
+* Install PostgreSQL Database Server
+* Configure psql CLI
 * Connect to Postgres Database using pgAdmin
 * Create Database for Retail using Postgres
 * Setup Tables and Load Data using Postgres